kapin-k/DNA-DEMO-DEPLOY/README.md

 * Replace the existing domain name with the domain name of the desired server.
 (Dont include IP address or port number) Eg: <key>github.com</key>

 **The following steps are for deploying it on a local machine, if you choose to go ahead with AWS Deployment, please skip this section and move to BUILD and DEPLOYMENT section.
-Also, the IP address of the local host needs to be translated to a domain, without which the app won't connect to server**
+If you chose to deploy it on a local machine, please keep in mind that the IP address of the local host needs to be translated to a domain, without which the app won't connect to server**

 1. **Setting up Smarten-Demo app server**